Zoot suit: Pachucos and Pachucas

 This tension exploded in 1943 in a series of anti-Mexican riots in Los Angeles that became termed the Zoot Suit Riots.
 For ten days, white U.S. servicemen cruised Mexican American neighborhoods searching for zoot suiters to attack.
 In some cases, youth as young as twelve were attacked and dragged out of establishments.
 Filipinos and Black zoot suiters were also targeted, such as a Black man who had his eye gouged out with a knife by "a crowd of whites."
 After being attacked, Mexican and Black zoot suiters rioted against white U.S. servicemen.
 On the fifth day of the riots, the zoot suiters repelled attackers in a coordinated effort.
 Busloads of police were brought in to rescue "the retreating servicemen," after which "dozens of Mexicans" were arrested.
 Military officials declared Los Angeles off limits to servicemen the next day.

-After hearing of the event, an article for the Pittsburg Courier warned that Black zoot suiters could be the next target for "the patriotic lawlessness of men in uniform" and stated that both "Los Angeles Negro and Mexican zoot suiters are closer together than they are to members of their own racial group."
-Norris J. Nelson, Los Angeles City Council member, proposed outlawing zoot suits.
-An ordinance was then passed in Los Angeles that banned the wearing of zoot suits in the city indefinitely.
-Cesar Chavez sported zoot suit attire in his younger years and the zoot suit became an important cultural symbol for the Chicano Movement.
+After hearing of the event, an article for the Pittsburgh [PA] Courier warned that Black zoot suiters could be the next target for "the patriotic lawlessness of men in uniform" and stated that both "Los Angeles Negro and Mexican zoot suiters are closer together than they are to members of their own racial group."
+Norris J. Nelson, Los Angeles City Council member, proposed outlawing zoot suits, although this did not occur due to questions about its constitutionality.

+Cesar Chavez sported zoot suit attire in his younger years, and the zoot suit became an important cultural symbol for the Chicano Movement.
 The earliest youth who reclaimed the word Chicano as an identity of empowerment were in fact Pachucos.

 White Americans

 Throughout the 1940s, white American views on the zoot suit varied.
-The jive talk of African American hepcats had spread, or been appropriated, among white middle class youth in the early 1940s.
-This began to erase the origins of the zoot suit as a Black cultural symbol, which made it more acceptable to white Americans.
-Prior to the Zoot Suit Riots, the zoot suit was sometimes positioned as a symbol of American individualism and even patriotism in comparison to the fascist uniform attire and regimentation of Nazi Germany.
-White and Black soldiers would sometimes be seen "zooting" their uniforms in war effort photos, with the press presenting the zoot suit as a symbol of youthful relatability rather than as an oppositional or unpatriotic symbol.
-Most of the visible tension surrounding the zoot suit prior to the riots was concentrated in the Los Angeles area regarding the spread of anti-Mexican sentiment among whites in the city.
+The jive talk of African American hepcats had spread among white middle class youth in the early 1940s.
+This began to reduce stress on the origins of the zoot suit as a Black cultural symbol, which made it more acceptable to white Americans.
+Before the Zoot Suit Riots, the zoot suit was sometimes positioned as a symbol of American individualism and even patriotism in comparison to the fascist uniform attire and regimentation of Nazi Germany.
+White and Black soldiers were sometimes seen "zooting" their uniforms in war effort photos, with the press presenting the zoot suit as a symbol of youthful relatability rather than as an oppositional or unpatriotic symbol.
+Most of the visible tension surrounding the zoot suit before the riots was concentrated in the Los Angeles area regarding the spread of anti-Mexican sentiment among whites in the city.